Welcome to the Marin Film Resource Office

 Cinemascout is their on-line database featuring California locations available for filming.
 They also host visitors at their on-site Location Resource Center for personalized assistance when searching for locations.

 California Film & Television Tax Credit Program: The California Film Commission is currently developing regulations and other procedures to administer the newly expanded tax credit program.
 Please check their website periodically for program updates.
-A detailed summary of the new Program is available here: AB 1839 Tax Credit Program Summary.

 The Marin County Film Resource Office has partnered with the Film Liaisons in California Statewide (FLICS) as a network of regional film offices and commissions that work cooperatively with the California Film Commission.
 Our objective is to retain, attract and facilitate feature film, television commercial and print media production in California.